AdobeDocs/experience-manager-forms-cloud-service.en/help/adding-reviewers-form.md

    Under Settings, enter `./jcr:content/metadata/form-submission-reviewer-group` in the Map to Property field.

-   The submission reviewer group field in the Advanced properties of your adaptive form is enabled with the name you specify under Field Label.
+   The submission reviewer group field in the Advanced properties of your Adaptive Form is enabled with the name you specify under Field Label.

 ## Associating submission reviewers with a form {#associating-submission-reviewers-with-a-form-1}

-To associate submission reviewers with an adaptive form, create a reviewer group and add users to it.
+To associate submission reviewers with an Adaptive Form, create a reviewer group and add users to it.
 Add the created reviewer group under the form submission reviewer field in the advanced properties of the form.
-User groups let you associate different sets of submission reviewers with different adaptive forms.
+User groups let you associate different sets of submission reviewers with different Adaptive Forms.
 This feature prevents a submission review from an unauthorized user.

 Before you perform the following steps, see [Prerequisite](adding-reviewers-form.md#prerequisite).